Types of Models of organizational behavior

 Final Thoughts

 It’s vital to understand the types of models of organizational behavior for managers.
 However, times have changed, and so have how employees work in a dynamic and hybrid environment.
-That said, managers and leaders must follow either a single or a combination of the models depending on several factors.
+That said, managers and leaders must follow either a single or a combination of the models of OB depending on several factors.
 They must consider the organization’s goals, culture, and external environment.
-Modern organizations are adopting a combination of these models to create a dynamic and flexible approach.
+Modern organizations are adopting a combination of these models of OB to create a dynamic and flexible approach.